 The Company has no Ordinary Shares held in treasury.
 The total number of voting rights in the Company following the Placing is therefore 986,914,300.

-These events are covered in more detail in the Managing Director's Statement on pages 4 to 9, the Directors' Report and Note 24.
+These events are covered in more detail in the Managing Director's Statement, the Directors' Report and Note 24.